clayh53/tufte-jekyll/README.md

 * One can also use a double quote in the text inside a tag parameter by 'escaping' the double quote by placing a backslash directly in front of it, for example: `{% newthought "\"I'm so smart!\", she thought." %}` will render as `"I'm so smart!", she thought.`

 * You can use HTML inside of a tag parameter.
-(However, you cannot use Markdown inside a tag parameter) You can use either single quotes, or escaped double quotes in the HTML.
+Originally, Markdown support inside the Liquid parameters strings was spotty, but I recently added some code that should allow most Markdown inside the tag parameter strings.
+You can use either single quotes, or escaped double quotes in the HTML.
 For example, both of the following tags will work:

 ```
 {% newthought "Example website: <a href='http://example.com'>example label</a>" %}